aws-powertools/powertools-lambda-python/docs/core/logger.md

 You can copy the Logger setup to all or sub-sets of registered external loggers.
 Use the `copy_config_to_registered_logger` method to do this.

-???+ tip
-    To help differentiate between loggers, we include the standard logger `name` attribute for all loggers we copied configuration to.
+!!! tip "We include the logger `name` attribute for all loggers we copied configuration to help you differentiate them."

 By default all registered loggers will be modified.
 You can change this behavior by providing `include` and `exclude` attributes.

-You can also provide optional `log_level` attribute external loggers will be configured with.
+You can also provide optional `log_level` attribute external top-level loggers will be configured with, by default it'll use the source logger log level.
+You can opt-out by using `ignore_log_level=True` parameter.

 ```python hl_lines="10" title="Cloning Logger config to all other registered standard loggers"
 ---8<-- "examples/logger/src/cloning_logger_config.py"